Join Our Team!

 • A wish to work for a team and an organization that promotes work-life balance, approachability, and a commitment to excellence?

-At The Mill House and Community Brain Injury Services we serve individuals that have sustained a life altering brain injury.
+At The Denbigh House and Community Brain Injury Services we serve individuals that have sustained a life altering brain injury.
 We work with individuals to regain independence, rebuild self-confidence, fully re-engage in their community, and recover the work skills and behaviors needed to return to competitive employment.

 The Position:

-The Mill House is seeking a Unit Coordinator responsible for coordinating daily work and program activities at the Clubhouse, helping program members develop coping strategies for cognitive, sensory, physical and/or emotional disability, providing case management services, and assisting members in achieving their goals and aspirations.
+The Denbigh House is seeking a Unit Coordinator responsible for coordinating daily work and program activities at the Clubhouse, helping program members develop coping strategies for cognitive, sensory, physical and/or emotional disability, providing case management services, and assisting members in achieving their goals and aspirations.
 Tasks within the work unit contribute to the Clubhouse, but also offer program members the opportunity to develop and practice everything from independent living skills to social skills to work skills.
 Unit Coordinators manage a caseload and provide service planning to members within the Clubhouse.

 Business hours are generally between 8:30-4:30 Monday-Friday, but evening hours may be required once per month for recreational programming.